lowRISC/opentitan/doc/ug/design.md

 ## Getting Started with a Design

-The process for getting started with a design involves many steps, including getting clarity on its purpose, its feature set, ownership assignments, documentation, etc.
+The process for getting started with a design involves many steps, including getting clarity on its purpose, its feature set, authorship assignments, documentation, etc.
-These are discussed in the *Getting Started with a Design* (TODO) document that is still being developed.
+These are discussed in the [Getting Started with a Design](getting_started_design.md) document.